How to Transition Your Baby to Table Foods Easily and Safely

 My best advice as a mom and OT is to take heart and know it’s all part of the process.
 Remember that until 1 year of age, their milk source (breast milk or formula) is their main source of nutrition.

-This is why people say, food before one is just for fun.”
+This is why people say, “food before one is just for fun.”

 We want to teach our babies how to eat table and finger foods so they have the skill, but not get stuck on how much they are actually eating.
-This is an exciting time, and it’s absolutely adorable when your chubby little baby is gnawing on a bread stick or getting puffs stuck on their face!

 Now that you’re in the right frame of mind, let’s dive into the details of when and how to introduce table foods to your baby!